KubaDomagala/reader/README.md

 Kuba Domagala <br />
 I worked on the functions _build_urilib2_request and setup_logging.
 I made my own coverage tool where the branch coverage can be shown by opening the respective files created in the main root of the project (first entry is the before the added tests, everything else is after).

+I increased the coverage of these functions to 100% in their respective files, enhancing the coverage of the project and making sure that all of the branches are accessed and their results are as expected.

+Additionally I was responsible for merging all of the pull requests and general organisation of the work.
+I was the one who found the repository that we are using in the assingment and made sure that everyone was able to run things correctly, so that we could start working.

 Group 69 - Sheng-Wen Chen<br>